jay-law/hello-world-expressjs-docker/README.md

 ---

-**NOTE** - GitHub workflows are stored as part of the code in `.github/workflows/[yaml files]`.
+**NOTE** - GitHub workflows are stored as part of the code in `.github/workflows/YAML_FILES`.
 As such, workflows can be created on the GitHub website or created locally then pushed.
 The step below uses the website then pulls the code down.
 See the `Other` section at the bottom of this `README` for directions on adding a workflow file manually.

 ---